hakendog/DenDen/docs/en/settings-and-sender-key.md

 ## Let another computer send notifications

 Remote sending currently supports Windows, macOS, and Linux.
-A new computer cannot reuse another computer's `service-account.json`.
-The setup assistant creates a separate sender identity and key for it.
+A new computer imports the shared sender identity through the setup assistant without another Google sign-in.

-First export a password-protected general settings package from a configured computer, then import it on the new computer.
-This package contains Google project identifiers, the private message channel, and the notification encryption key.
-It does not contain a Google sender key from any computer.
+First export an unencrypted general sender transfer package from a configured computer, then move it to the new computer through a user-controlled local medium.
+It contains Google project identifiers, the private message channel, the notification encryption key, and the shared Google sender private key.
+It does not contain the DenDen appearance key.
+Possession grants full sender authority.

-After the import, the setup assistant asks you to sign in with the Google account that manages DenDen.
-Once you approve the summary, it creates a separate sender identity, saves the new key locally, confirms that it can send only FCM messages, and removes the administrative sign-in.
-The new computer sends a test notification, which you confirm on the phone.
+After the import, the setup assistant writes the shared private key to the new computer's protected directory, confirms that it can send only FCM messages, and sends a test notification for you to confirm on the phone.
+No Google administrative sign-in is required.

 See [Add or disable a computer](device-management.md#add-or-disable-a-computer) for complete steps.